11 food tips to prevent or treat high triglycerides

 Ingestion of large amounts usually the first cause of chylomicrons and triglycerides.

-- Take whole grains and legumes: the consumption of whole foods is highly recommended.
+Take whole grains and legumes: the consumption of whole foods is highly recommended.
 They provide greater satiety and help reduce cholesterol and triglycerides.
+Legumes should be taken at least twice a week, and preferably combined with other vegetables (spinach, chard, peppers, etc..).

 For example, try to make brown rice with vegetables, wholemeal bread sandwiches, oatmeal for breakfast, etc.. always replacing refined grains.